Luddington, Lincolnshire

-Luddington is a village, part of the civil parish of Luddington with Haldenby, on the Isle of Axholme in North Lincolnshire, England.
-The population of the civil parish at the 2011 census was 419.
+Luddington is a village and former civil parish, now in the parish of Luddington with Haldenby, on the Isle of Axholme in the North Lincolnshire district, in the ceremonial county of Lincolnshire, England.
+The population of the civil parish of "Luddington with Haldenby" at the 2011 census was 419.
 It is 6 mi north-west from Scunthorpe, 6 miles south-east from Goole and 18 mi north-east from Doncaster.

 History

 After the last Ice Age Luddington was covered by Lake Humber, until about 9,000 BC.
 When the melt water lake finally disappeared the Luddington area became dry, surrounded by wetlands, on a branch of the River Don.
 Luddington was amongst the last of a chain of islands in the marshlands of the Isle of Axholme, stretching from Epworth northwards.
 The site of St Oswald's pre-conquest church sits on an island separated from the rest of the village and River Don, in a circular enclosure, suggesting it might have been a ritual site well into the first millennium.

 At the time of the Domesday survey in 1086, Luddington was the most northerly of the parishes on the Isle of Axholme, and was a river island.
 The River Trent was to the east, the River Don to the west and north, and the Meredyke drain to the south.

+In 1951 the parish had a population of 414.
+On 1 April 1983 the parish was abolished and merged with Haldenby to form "Luddington & Haldenby".